 Hot Spring Water Splashing Festival

-Barrels full of onsen water (1,000 barrels, about 60 tons of water total) are placed alongside the roads, with spectators invited to vigorously splash the passing mikoshis.
+One thousand barrels full of onsen water (about 60 tons of water total) are placed alongside the roads, with spectators invited to vigorously splash the passing mikoshis.

 In the square in front of Manyo Park’s Genkan Terrace, which is the main venue, and Izumi Park, the portable shrines parade to lively music, and hot spring water is flung about on an even more grand and boisterous scale, creating quite an energetic and powerful spectacle.

 The origin of the Hot Spring Water Splashing Festival

 This festival has its roots in a legend that, because of the powerful effects of Yugawara’s onsen water, it was packed in barrels and presented to feudal lords’ families and imperial villas during the Edo era.

 In those days, before the departure of the mikoshi for presenting the onsen water to the aristocracy, there was a ritual in which it was purified by splashing hot spring water over it and praying for a safe journey.
 This ritual has been reproduced in the form of the Hot Spring Water Splashing Festival, with people along the route being asked to toss hot spring water, imbued with their feelings of gratitude, at the passing portable shrines.

 At the same time as the Hot Spring Water Splashing Festival, the “Chopsticks Festival,” in which thousands of chopsticks are burned, is also held as an old Shinto ritual to pray for sound health and bountiful harvests.

 |Date||Saturday, May 22nd, 2021 (cancelled due to the Coronavirus pandemic)|

 Chopsticks Festival Lighting Ceremony: 7:00 p.m. (at the square in front of Manyo Park's Genkan Terrace)